open-telemetry/oteps/text/0156-columnar-encoding.md

 * For native Arrow OTLP streams issued by client SDKs supporting multivariate metrics declaration, a more optimal native representation is used (see the arrow schema for multivariate metrics).

-To take full advantage of this columnar representation, OTLP Arrow can optionally sort a subset of the text or binary columns to optimize the locality of identical data, thus increasing the compression ratio.
+To take full advantage of this columnar representation, OTel Arrow can optionally sort a subset of the text or binary columns to optimize the locality of identical data, thus increasing the compression ratio.
 More details on this aspect in the [Parameter tuning and Design optimization section](#appendix-c---parameter-tuning-and-design-optimization).